-- 57 DCD Art 8(4).

-- 58 DCD Art 8(2)(a).
+58 DCD Art 8(2)(a).

-- 59 DCD Rec 57 last sentence.

-- States' law.60 This should not be a problem for most consumers, for two reasons. - 25 First, Article 14(5) al 2 provides that consumer is entitled to a price reduction for the period of the nonconformity.
-This surely implies that the consumer who has not yet paid for this period need not do so. - a right to withhold performance as a matter of general contract law.
+States' law. $^{\rm 60}$ This should not be a problem for most consumers, for two reasons.

+- 25 First, Article 14(5) al 2 provides that consumer is entitled to a price reduction for the period of the nonconformity.
+This surely implies that the consumer who has not yet paid for this period need not do so. - 26 Secondly, most legal systems seem to provide a right to withhold performance as a matter of general contract law.
 In many civil law systems, non-performance by party A will entitle party B to withhold its performance of a reciprocal obligation unless to do so would be disproportionate or contrary to good faith.
 Under common law, the right is a little more limited but B will be entitled to withhold its performance if the nonconformity is sufficiently serious that it would justify termination if ultimately it were not cured.
 Of course the right to withhold performance may be only a "default rule" that can be excluded by the terms of the contract, but any exclusion is likely to fall foul of the Directive on Unfair Terms in Consumer Contracts.